Skip to content

 On NSFW pages we also tone the wording down and strip terms platforms watch for (think VIP, access, exclusive), so a reply stays flat and never reads as a come-on.

-The CTAs you can turn on
+The goals you can turn on

-CTAs are set separately for Posts and Ads.
+Goals are set separately for Posts and Ads.
 Toggle any on or off.
 When more than one fits a comment, the highest in your list wins (drag to reorder).

-• Pinned comment — points there without restating it, using cues like the top comment, what's pinned, or right at the top of the comments.
+• Pinned comment: points there without restating it, using cues like the top comment, what's pinned, or right at the top of the comments.

-• Post content — points to the post itself: what's attached, up top, in the post.
+• Post content: points to the post itself: what's attached, up top, in the post.

-Add custom CTA
+Add a custom goal

 Set per page

-CTAs are configured per page, so each one fits its own audience.
+Goals are configured per page, so each one fits its own audience.